emilyselwood/RaspberryTelescope/README.md

 Raspberry Telescope
 ===================

-This a simple project to allow remote control of a digital camara through a web browser.
+A project to allow remote control of a digital camara through a web browser.

 Features
 --------